Samsung/Universum/README.md

 ## Project review slides

-Some additional details on how project is developed can be found in [project review slides](doc/Universum_ProjectReview_2021-03.pdf)
+Some additional details on how project is developed could be found in [project review slides](doc/Universum_ProjectReview_2021-03.pdf)

 ## Contributing